+So, what were Pomeranians bred for?
 Pomeranians were originally bred for jobs that you’d least expect, such as pulling sleds, guarding homes and protecting livestock.
-Prior to the 19th century, Poms weighed 30 pounds, but were eventually bred down to become family companions.
+Prior to the 19th century, Pomeranians weighed 30 pounds, thus giving them the ability to do more types of work.
+However, Poms were eventually bred down to become family companions.

 Table of Contents

 The History of Pomeranians

 Like with so many dog breeds, the history and origins of the Pomeranian is a questionable one.
 We do know that they may have originated from Iceland, along with the other spitz-type dogs, such as the Husky and Samoyed.

 In fact, it they weren’t popular until domestication in Europe, when Pomeranians became popularized by Germany.
 Pomeranians are internationally popular dogs today, but their history can be traced as far back as 400 BC, as evident by various paintings and artifacts.

 What’s surprising is that the ancestor spitz dogs of the Pomeranians were much larger than the ones you see today.
 In fact, it’s believed that these dogs weighed roughly 30 lbs – well into the medium-sized dog breed territory.

 These Pom ancestors had many wolf-like characteristics, which is even seen among Poms today.
 These traits include the pointed erect ears, the sharp snout, double coat and fluffy curled tails.
 This is why many spitz dog breeds look so similar today.

 With how friendly and cheerful these dogs are, you would have never have guessed.
 Nonetheless, all dog breeds from the Spitz family are closely related to wolves, including the Akita Inu, Malamute and so many more.